Dynamics of Taxi-like Logistics Systems: Theory and Microscopic Simulations: Microscopic Numerical Simulations

 In the case that $M_{ij}$ is non-uniform, on the other hand, $l_i$ is dominated by the spatial distribution of $M_{ij}$, and $\mathcal A_{ij}$ only has a sub-leading effect.
 It is useful to look at the dependence of $l_i$ on $g_i$, which we plotted in Fig.(\ref{inflow2}).
 While $d_i$ depends on $M_{ij}$ only, $m_i$ also strongly depends on $\mathcal P_{ij}$, in addition to $\mathcal A_{ij}$.
 In particular, from a heuristic point of view a good $\mathcal P_{ij}$ will lead to higher $l_i$ if $g_i$ is larger: if the node has a higher probability of generating commuters per time step, the effective arrival rate of empty taxis at this node should also be higher.
 In Fig.(\ref{inflow2}a) the two plots are from a random walk implemented with $\mathcal P_{ij}=1/n_i$, and a more intelligent $\mathcal P_{ij}$ from the recursive value model enhanced with reinforcement learning\cite{yangli}.
 One can clearly see for the latter, $l_i$ increases appreciably with $g_i$, indicating more efficient policy matrix for commuter seeking.

 With taxi-booking, we look at the case where the commitment of booking is binding: an empty taxi that is booked can only pick up the respective commuter, and a commuter who books a taxi will only board the assigned taxi.
+Note also for empty taxis that are not booked yet, they just roam randomly in the road network.
 In this way, $l_i$ only has contribution from the booked empty taxis arriving at the locations of their respective commuters.
 The approximately linear relationship between $l_i$ and $g_i$ is evident from the numerical simulations, as one can see from Fig.(\ref{inflow2}b).
+When the taxi number is small, almost all taxis are booked immediately after they become empty (finish delivering the passengers).
+This is way there is no random movement at all.
+The inflow of booked taxis is proportional to the rate of the generation of passengers at each node, resulting in an almost straight line (see the black plot in Fig.(\ref{inflow2}b)).
 One should also note that in contrast to the stochastic policies where the interaction of the commuters and empty taxis are strictly local (confining to the same node), with taxi-booking such interaction is intrinsically non-local, depending on the range of booking $R$.
-The range of booking is defined as such: only empty taxis within a radius of R from the commuter has a chance to be booked.
+The range of booking is defined as follows: only empty taxis within a radius of $R$ from the commuter has a chance to be booked.
 We will discuss about such distinction about the locality of interaction in Sec.~\ref{dphase}.